Iowa Hawkeyes men's basketball: Bucky O'Connor era (1949–1958)

 After playing and graduating from Drake University, O'Connor first came to Iowa from Boone Junior College in Boone, Iowa.
 He began at Iowa as the freshman basketball coach and Head Golf Coach in 1948.
 In 1950, O'Connor took over after the first two coaches of the 1949–50 season stepped down.
 He became the official coach in the 1951–52 season.
 Following short tenures by O'Connor in 1950 and Rollie Williams (with O'Connor assisting) for the entire 1950–51 season, in subbing for the ill Pops Harrison, O'Connor became Iowa's permanent coach in 1951.
 O'Connor would hold that position and achieve great success, until his death on April 22, 1958.

 Chuck Darling was an early prominent player under O'Connor.
 Darling was a Consensus first–team All-American in (1952), along with being named 1952 First–team All-Big Ten.
-Darling was the 1st Round pick (#8 overall) of the Rochester Royals in the 1952 NBA draft.
+Darling was the first-round pick (#8 overall) of the Rochester Royals in the 1952 NBA draft.
 He played instead for the AAU Phillips 66ers in order to remain an amateur.
 He later played in the 1956 Olympics.

 Carl Cain, 1956.
 Cain's number is retired at Iowa.
 He was an Olympic gold medalist as a member of the 1956 US Olympic basketball team.

-The Fabulous Five / back to back Final Fours
+The Fabulous Five and back-to-back Final Fours

 In 1952–53, Iowa finished second in the Big Ten behind the efforts of a starting lineup fully composed of sophomores nicknamed the "Fabulous Five:"Sharm Scheuerman, Bill Seaberg, Carl Cain, Bill Schoof, and Bill Logan.

 As juniors in 1954–55, Iowa, with the "Fabulous Five" won the Big Ten outright and eventually finished fourth in the nation.
 Iowa advanced to the Final Four of the 1955 NCAA tournament, defeating Penn State 82–53 and Marquette 86–81 to advance.

 In 1955–56, as seniors, Iowa again won the Big Ten outright and advanced to the Final Four of the 1956 NCAA tournament.
 They defeated Morehead State 97–83 and Kentucky and Coach Adolph Rupp 89–77 to advance to the Final Four.
 There, they defeated Temple 83–76 to advance to the national championship game.
-In the championship game, Iowa lost to the undefeated defending national champions — the Bill Russell-led San Francisco Dons by a score of 83–71.
+In the championship game, Iowa lost to the undefeated defending national champions — the Bill Russell-led San Francisco Dons – by a score of 83–71.
 To date, it remains the only national championship game appearance by the Hawkeyes.

 Despite losing in the championship game, for the only time in school history, the Hawkeyes recorded consecutive Big Ten championships.
 Scheuerman, Seaberg, Cain, Schoof, and Logan, all members of the "Fabulous Five", had their jerseys retired in 1980.